tmo1/sms-ie/BUILDING.md

 The [SMS Import / Export Github repository](https://github.com/tmo1/sms-ie) can be cloned and the app built locally, from the command line or using [Android Studio](https://en.wikipedia.org/wiki/Android_Studio).

-**Note:** When using Android Studio to build debug builds and deploy them to systems with API level >= 21, it may be desirable to turn off minification; see the comments in the app's [`build.gradle`](https://github.com/tmo1/sms-ie/app/build.gradle) configuration file for details.

 Following are instructions for building the app from the command line.

 ## Prerequisites